 - the easiest and safest way to pay is by Direct Debit.
 You can download a Direct Debit form here.
 Fill it in and either email it back to us or post to Rent and Income Team, The Gateshead Housing Company, Civic Centre, Gateshead, NE8 1JN

-Face–to–face interviews will only take place in exceptional, serious circumstances, with safe working practices in place.
+We will only carry out home visits or face–to–face interviews in exceptional circumstances, with safe working practices in place.

 - Physical assaults

 - Economic abuse